Slow Cooker Split Pea Soup Recipe

 Selecting the Perfect Ham Hock

-Here are some tips on picking a good ham hock for soup:
+Here are some tips on how to choose the best ham hock for your soup:

 • Meaty texture with visible fat marbling